S558901/assignment2-thumati/README.md

 I like this badminton sport because if we play daily the body **function** gets better and players will be more **felxible** also this sport will improves your **concentration**.
 ---
 ## Badminton Team
-My favorite sport is Badminton, the team of this sport is Hyderabad Warriers 1)PV Sindhu
+My favorite sport is Badminton, the team of this sport is Hyderabad Warriors
-2)Srikanth
-3)Sania
+1. PV Sindhu
+2. Srikanth
+3. Sania